UMAprotocol/UMIPs/UMIPs/umip_add_R3_price_identifiers.md

 ### R3_10H_TWAP (Pre-cutoff)

 Due to the lack of ambiguity on calculating the TWAP, UMA token holders should all converge on the same price.
-However, to be consistent with post-cutoff rounding, we will round pre-cutoff to 2 decimal places.
+However, to be consistent with post-cutoff rounding, pre-cutoff is also rounded to 2 decimal places.

 A 10-hour TWAP was chosen to mitigate any risk of attempted price manipulation attempts on the value of redemption rate.
 To meaningfully manipulate the price that token sponsors’ collateralization is calculated with, an attacker would have to manipulate